Skip to main content

 This training is not required to be completed during the recruitment stage for new volunteers.

+Book your place on a face to face training session by logging into your Assemble account.
 Once you have logged in, to find the booking page, go to the menu on the left-hand side, hover over activities and select Events.

 Once you have completed your training your record in Assemble will be updated and a certificate will be issued.